 - Muscle weakness

-An individual’s specific symptoms depend entirely on the location of the disc disorder and the degree of compressive pressure created.
+An individual’s specific symptoms depend entirely on the location of the disc disorder and the degree of pressure placed on surrounding tissue.
 For example, a cervical disc protrusion (in the neck) can cause shoulder symptoms, while a lumbar disc protrusion (in the lower back) may be responsible for leg weakness.
 Thoracic disc protrusion (in the middle spine) is relatively rare but can occur.
 The protrusion’s origin in the spine and the severity of the disc compression will determine the range and intensity of symptoms.

 Correctly diagnosing a disc protrusion typically requires the use of medical imagery, a detailed medical history and thorough examination by a physician.
-Conservative disc protrusion treatment methods are often quite effective and may include massage, physical therapy, bed rest, and pain medications.
+Conservative disc protrusion treatment methods are often quite effective and typically include massage, bed rest, physical therapy and pain medications.
 Spine surgery is only considered when conservative treatment of the disorder has proven ineffective or a patient’s symptoms are extreme and debilitating.

-If you are suffering from a disc protrusion and non-surgical conservative treatment has failed, consider contacting Laser Spine Institute.
-We treat disc protrusion with minimally invasive endoscopic procedures that incorporate the latest technology.
-Laser Spine Institute’s procedures are outpatient procedures designed to alleviate symptoms without the extended recovery and rehabilitation periods associated with traditional open back surgery.
+If you are suffering from a disc protrusion and non-surgical conservative treatment has failed, contact Laser Spine Institute.
+We treat disc protrusion with minimally invasive procedures that incorporate the latest technology.
+Laser Spine Institute’s procedures are outpatient surgeries designed to relieve symptoms without the extended recovery and rehabilitation periods associated with traditional open-back surgery.
 To learn more about disc protrusion, or for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.